BranchMetrics/web-branch-deep-linking-attribution/docs/1_intro.md

 # Branch Web SDK

-NOTE: If you are using a version older than 2.25.1 please update your WEBSDK to the latest version.
+NOTE: Please update to the latest version at your earliest convenience. v2.25.1 patches a critical bug in anticipation of iOS 11.

 This README outlines the functionality of the Branch Web SDK, and how to easily incorporate it into a web app.